get2yaheart/get2ya/README.md

-monorepo
+# Get2Ya Rides & Bites

-This is the repo for Get2Ya Rides & Bites project, a community driven ride-hailing and food delivery.
-Get2Ya focus on highly optimized algorithms for delevery and prediction, with bandwidths to incorporate AI prediction in the third version of the project.
+This is the repo for **Get2Ya Rides & Bites** project, a community-driven ride-hailing and food delivery platform.

-Tech stack: Java, Spring Boot, gRPC, Kafka, GraphHopper, H3.
+Get2Ya focuses on highly optimized algorithms for routing and dispatching in a microservices architecture.

+---

+## Tech Stack

+- Java
+- Spring Boot
+- gRPC
+- Kafka
+- GraphHopper
+- H3

+---

+## Team Members

+- Thang Trinh (Project Lead)